 Upon receipt of the application and approval to audition, the student will receive a link to an online portal login to submit their audition components.
 Within the portal, applicants can directly upload their images.
 For Visual Art, applicants will submit two components.

 Component 1 – Portfolio Submission: The applicant will photograph/scan and submit a portfolio of original artworks no larger than 18 in. x 24 in. consisting of six works, including a still life, and a portrait.
 Remaining pieces should be of the student’s best work.
 All are to be drawn from direct observation and represent a range of media.
-Please do not submit photography as a portfolio item.
 No anime/cartoon drawings will be accepted.
+Applicants may submit up to 4 photo prints as a single Photography portfolio item.

 Component 2 – Still Life Drawing Task: This task will assess your ability to draw from life.
 You will use your artistic skills and abilities combined with your knowledge of composition as you create a drawing from the still-life arrangement.